-Community service managers act as the director of social service programs and coordinate access to social workers, counselors, and probation officers.
-A community service manager will also coordinate community outreach and events.
+Community services managers act as the director of social service programs and coordinate access to social workers, counselors, and probation officers.
+A community services manager will also coordinate community outreach and events.

-The budget for all community services is distributed by the community service manager.
+The budget for all community services is distributed by the community services manager.
 As a result, it’s their responsibility to make sure each program uses their funds correctly.
-Managing fundraising and public relations also fall under the purview of the community service manager.
+Managing fundraising and public relations also fall under the purview of the community services manager.

-Skills required to be a community service manager include:
+Skills required to be a community services manager include:

 Typically, a bachelor’s degree in social work or public administration is required for most positions.
 Applicants with experience working in social programs at an entry-level position have an advantage over applicants who apply right out of school.
 In smaller communities, a bachelor’s degree is all that’s required, but in larger organizations, a master’s degree in a social work-related field may be expected.

-Salaries for Community Services Managers range between $53K to $73K, with the median being $93K.
+Salaries for community services managers range between $53K tand $73K with the median being $93K.